 This group of volunteers advises the library and helps helps guide and evaluate humanities-based programs and projects.
 This group includes scholars, practitioners, educators, and community members who help build and maintain relationships between the library and local institutions, offer suggestions for community partnerships, and provide ideas and feedback on programs and projects.

 The term ‘humanities’ includes, but is not limited to, the study and interpretation of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.

 Upcoming Events Spotlight

-Co-sponsored by the library and Princeton University Press.
+Co-sponsored by the library and the Historical Society of Princeton.

-October 11 @ 7:00pm in the Community Room at Princeton Public Library
+January 23 @ 7:00pm in the Newsroom at Princeton Public Library

 The Challenge Grant from the NEH makes all these things possible